Getting Married in Iceland

 Special wishes for a different time and place are respected, if at all possible.
 That, however, can raise the cost considerably.

 Before civil marriage can take place, the partners must submit documentation to verify that there are no impediments to the marriage according to The Law in Respect of Marriage no. 93, April 14th,1993.
 Both parties must be 18 years of age and not already married.

 Only original documents will be accepted.
 Documents in other languages than English and the Scandinavian languages have to be accompanied by a translation.

-All documents must be received 2 weeks before the planned wedding date.
-If more convenient, copies can first be sent by fax or e-mail, and the originals handed in at a later date, no later than 5 days before the planned wedding date.
-If the documents are not received within this time frame, the planned marriage will be considered cancelled.
+All documents must be submitted 3 weeks before the planned wedding date.
+If more convenient, copies can first be sent by e-mail, and the originals handed in at a later date, but no later than 5 days before the planned wedding date.
+If you are traveling from abroad we ask that you send copies of all documents before you leave your home country so that we can confirm that they are in order.
+If the documents are not submitted within this time frame, the planned marriage will be considered cancelled.

-The required documents – two weeks before the planned wedding date:
+The required documents – three weeks before the planned wedding date:

-This form is provided by Sýslumaðurinn í Reykjavik.
-It can be sent to you by mail if required.
-The form has to be carefully filled in according to the instructions provided, signed by both parties, and signed by two trustworthy persons who, by signing the form, vouch for the fact that there are no legal impediments to the planned marriage.
+The form can be sent to you by mail if required.
+The form has to be carefully filled in, signed by both parties, and signed by two trustworthy persons who, by signing the form, vouch for the fact that there are no legal impediments to the planned marriage.

-Both parties need to submit their birth certificates.
-The originals may be returned after the wedding ceremony if required.
+Both partners need to submit their birth certificates.
+The originals can be returned after the wedding ceremony if required.

-Both parties need to submit a certificate of marital status issued by the relevant authority in their country, state or region.
-The certificate must be issued within 4 weeks prior to the wedding ceremony.
+Both partners need to submit a certificate of marital status issued by the relevant authority in their country, state or region.
+The certificate must be issued within 8 weeks prior to the wedding ceremony.